 Is the purpose of your content to inform the public?
 Invite?
 Engage?
 Fully understanding what you hope to accomplish will help guide the tone, style and structure of your communication.
 “Informal” marketing content, such as holiday greetings and birthday wishes, should be structured differently than a press release, for example.

 Strive to leave your audience with as few unanswered questions as possible.
 Whenever applicable, your marketing content should address the “Five W’s” — who, what, where, when and why.
-In other words, include the most important details — time and place, for example — in your communication.
+In other words, include the most important details like time and place in your communication.
 On social media, for example, include links back to relevant information or a call to action on your website.
 In addition, make sure to include appropriate contact information so your audience knows where to go for more information.

 Know Your Audience